extraterrestrialhuman/AskYourPDF/README.md

     python -m venv venv

     venv\Scripts\activate
-5. Install dependencies by running on terminal:
+4. Install dependencies by running on terminal:

     pip install -r requirements.txt
+5. write on terminal:

+   pip install --force-reinstall pymupdf
-7. Start the Flask web server on terminal:
+6. Start the Flask web server on terminal:

     python app.py
-9. Open your web browser and go to http://localhost:5000 to access the application.
+7. Open your web browser and go to http://localhost:5000 to access the application.

 Usage: